India's biotech regulator recommends environmental release of GM mustard | Headlines

 The move comes amid opposition from green groups which say commercial cultivation of GM mustard could have an adverse impact on human health and food security.

-At a meeting on October 18, the GEAC, the country's regulator for genetically modified organisms, recommended the ''environmental release of mustard hybrid DMH-11 for its seed production and testing as per existing ICAR guidelines and other extant rules/regulations before commercial release''.
+According to minutes of the October 18 meeting, the GEAC, the country's regulator for genetically modified organisms, recommended the ''environmental release of mustard hybrid DMH-11 for its seed production and testing as per existing ICAR guidelines and other extant rules/regulations before commercial release''.

+''Further, to generate scientific evidences in Indian agro-climatic situation and also as a precautionary mechanism, the field demonstration studies with respect to the effect of GE mustard on honey bees and other pollinators, as recommended in the 136th GEAC meeting, shall also be conducted post-environmental release, simultaneously by the applicant, within two years under the supervision of ICAR,'' it read.

 The transgenic mustard hybrid DMH-11 has been developed by the Centre for Genetic Manipulation of Crop Plants (CGMCP) at Delhi University.
 The government has so far approved (in 2002) only one GM crop, Bt cotton, for commercial cultivation.